arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

     - example selector for few-shot examples
     - dataset loader (into dataframe with columns: prompt, output)
 - give CUPA dataset and ask to find possible misconceptions that students of various levels can make
-- make sure that all data csv files have the same columns!
-- also load datasets in train, val, test
-- create example selector to only choose questions from a particular student (person)
 - add code to pretty print an example
 - llama3 and olmo2 do not support structured outputs in langchain -> look at workaround (see tutorial)
+- example selector: within the same student_id, select semantically similar examples
+- evaluate performance on val data

 # Questions meeting 17/03/2025